Chinese culture

-Chinese culture (中華文化 (中华文化, Zhōnghuá wénhuà)) is one of the world's oldest cultures, originating thousands of years ago.
-The culture prevails across a large geographical region in East Asia and is extremely diverse, with customs and traditions varying greatly between provinces, cities, and even towns.
-The terms 'China' and the geographical landmass of 'China' have shifted across the centuries, with the last name being the Great Qing, before the name 'China' became commonplace in modernity.
+Chinese culture (中華文化 (中华文化, Zhōnghuá wénhuà)) is one of the world's earliest cultures, said to originate five thousand years ago.
+The culture prevails across a large geographical region in East Asia called the Sinosphere as a whole and is extremely diverse, with customs and traditions varying greatly between regions.
+The terms 'China' and the geographical landmass of 'China' have shifted across the centuries, before the name 'China' became commonplace.
 Chinese civilization is historically considered a dominant culture of East Asia.
-With China being one of the earliest ancient civilizations, Chinese culture exerts profound influence on the philosophy, virtue, etiquette, and traditions of Asia.
-Chinese characters, ceramics, architecture, music, dance, literature, martial arts, cuisine, visual arts, philosophy, business etiquette, religion, politics, and history have had global influence, while its traditions and festivals are celebrated, instilled, and practiced by people around the world.
+Chinese culture exerted profound influence on the philosophy, customs, politics, and traditions of Asia.
+Chinese characters, ceramics, architecture, music, dance, literature, martial arts, cuisine, arts, philosophy, etiquette, religion, politics, and history have had global influence, while its traditions and festivals are celebrated, instilled, and practiced by people around the world.

 Identity

-From the Qin dynasty to the late Qing dynasty (221 BC – AD 1840), the Chinese government divided Chinese people into four classes: landlord, peasant, craftsmen, and merchant.
-Landlords and peasants constituted the two major classes, while merchant and craftsmen were collected into the two minor.
+As early as the Zhou dynasty, the Chinese government divided Chinese people into four classes: gentry, farmer, craftsman, and merchant.
+Gentry and farmers constituted the two major classes, while merchant and craftsmen were collected into the two minor.
 Theoretically, except for the position of the Emperor, nothing was hereditary.

 China's majority ethnic group, the Han Chinese, are an East Asian ethnic group and nation.
 They constitute approximately 92% of the population of China, 95% of Taiwan (Han Taiwanese), 76% of Singapore, 23% of Malaysia, and about 17% of the global population, making them the world's largest ethnic group, numbering over 1.3 billion people.